ralfbecher/QlikView_Extension_IconGraph/README.md

 Update:
 -------

-Added an new implementation IconGraph2 which implements Vis.js version 4.x with a lot of fixes and improvements (eg. better scaling and fitting, faster rendering).
+Added a new implementation called IconGraph2 which implements Vis.js version 4.x with a lot of fixes and improvements (e.g. better scaling and fitting, faster rendering).

 Caution: Unfortunately some features of this extensions version (e.g. dragging interaction) doesn't work on QlikView desktop!